 It’s worth noting that some carriers will allow you to name additional insured parties on your policy at no extra cost.
 For example, this is useful if your lawn care business works for a homeowners’ association that could be held liable because of alleged negligence on your part.

-As with any business contract, carefully read your insurance policy before you sign it and ask your agent for clarification about any terms that you don’t understand.
-Being clear on what your lawn care insurance does and does not cover will help you manage risks and better plan for emergencies that could impact your business.
+Knowing exactly what your lawn care insurance does and does not cover will help you manage risks and better plan for emergencies down the road.

 Compare lawn care business insurance quotes from trusted carriers with Insureon